Food and Nutrition Assistance Programs

 Extended families

 The definition of household in SNAP regulations should be clarified.
 It should be easier for extended families to qualify for and receive adequate benefits.
-For example, extended families could include an older individual who is eligible for SNAP residing part-time with an ineligible caregiver.
+For example, extended families could include an older individual who is eligible for SNAP and residing part-time with an ineligible caregiver.
 Or a child who is eligible for SNAP may live part-time with an older adult who is ineligible.

 Technology for delivering benefits